syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Dealing-with-Suggestion-Box.md

 Suggestion box is the drop-down list box, which displays the filtered suggestions inside a popup.
 This section explains the properties that deals with drop-down list in the SfAutoComplete control.

 ## Suggestion box placement mode

+Suggestion box placement mode has three options and it can be used by the `SuggestionBoxPlacement` property.

+`Top` - It will place the suggestion box at the top position.

-Suggestion box can be placed either at the top or bottom using the `SuggestionBoxPlacement` property.
-By default, it is placed at the bottom.
+`Bottom` - It will place the suggestion box at the bottom position and also it is the default value.

+`Auto` - It will be placed based on the `SfAutoComplete` position.
+When the auto complete is at the top, then the suggestion box will change to bottom and vice versa.

 {% tabs %}